sifrr/sifrr/packages/server/sifrr-seo/README.md

 # sifrr-seo · [![npm version](https://img.shields.io/npm/v/@sifrr/seo.svg)](https://www.npmjs.com/package/@sifrr/seo)

-Server Side Redering for any js based app as a express middleware.
+Server Side Redering for any js based app as a express/connect middleware.

 ## How to use